Tagar culture: Research

 The Minusinsk basin was first excavated by Daniel Gottlieb Messerschmidt in 1722.
 Messerschmidt and Philip Johan von Strahlenberg were the first to point out similarities between the Tagar and Scythian cultures further west.
 The first archaeological descriptions of the Tagar were made by Sergei Teploukhov.
 His periodization have formed the basis for later research.

 Characteristics

 The Tagar lived in timber dwellings heated by clay ovens and large hearths.
 Some settlements were surrounded by fortifications.
 They made a living by raising livestock, predominantly large horned livestock and horses, goats and sheep.
-There are evidence of farming with evidence of irrigation.
+There are evidence of farming with irrigation.

 The Tagar produced animal art motifs (Scythian art) very similar to the Scythians of southern European Russia.

 Perhaps the most striking feature of the culture are huge royal kurgans fenced by stone plaques, with four vertical stelae marking the corners.
 Burials from the early Tagar period are characterized as single burials.
 In the later Tagar period, collective burials become more common.
 This has been interpreted as a sign of social evolution in Tagar society.